COMBINE-lab/QCatch/README.md

 See the example directory structures at the end of the Tips section for reference:

-**2- Output path:**
+#### 2- Output path:

 If you do not want any modifications in your input folder/files, speaficy the output path, we will save any new results and QC HTML report there.

-**_By default_**, QCatch saves the QC report and all output files in your input directory.
-Therefore, specifying an output path is optional.
-Specifically,
+**_By default_**, QCatch saves the QC report and all output files in the input directory by default.
+If you prefer a different output location, you may specify an output path; however, this is optional.

-- If QCatch finds the `.h5ad` file from input path, it will modify the original `.h5ad` file in place by appending cell filtering results to `anndata.obs` and create a separate QC report in HTML in the input folder.
+Specifically:
-- For `mtx-based` results, QCatch will generate text files for the cell calling reuslts as well as the QC report in the input folder."
+- If QCatch detects an existing `quants.h5ad` file in the input directory and the output path is the same as the input path, QCatch will modify the original .h5ad file _in place_ by appending cell-filtering results to `anndata.obs`.
+In addition, it will generate a separate HTML QC report in the input directory.

-**3- Chemistry:**
+- For **MTX-based** inputs (i.e., when not using simpleaf v0.19.5 or newer), QCatch will generate a new `.h5ad` file containing metadata produced during QCatch processing.
+This file does **NOT** include metadata from the original alevin-fry quantification, which remains stored in the original files.

-If you used a standard 10X chemistry (e.g. 10X 3' v2 and v3) and performed quantification with `simpleaf`(v0.19.5 or later), QCatch can usually infer the correct chemistry automatically from the metadata.
+#### 3- Chemistry:

-If this inference fails, QCatch will stop and prompt you to explicitly provide the chemistry version using the `--chemistry (-c)` argument before rerunning the command.
-The chemistry version you provide should be one of QCatch’s supported chemistries: '10X_3p_v2', '10X_3p_v3', '10X_3p_v4', '10X_3p_LT', '10X_5p_v3', or '10X_HT'.
+The `--chemistry` information is used to estimate `--n_partitions`, which represents the total partition capacity (i.e., the total number of physical droplets or wells generated in an experiment, regardless of whether they contain a cell).
+This value is critical for accurately defining the "ambient pool" used to model empty droplets. (_NOTE_: this is distinct from the --chemistry argument in alevin-fry, which refers to the barcode/UMI geometry.)

-In rare cases where you need a custom or unsupported chemistry, you can instead specify the number of partitions manually via the `--n_partitions (-n)` flag.
+If you used a **standard 10X** chemistry, QCatch will first attempt to infer the chemistry from the metadata and use the internal database to get the corresponding number of partitions; If this inference fails, QCatch will stop and prompt you to explicitly provide the chemistry version using the `--chemistry` argument before rerunning the command. **Supported chemistries currently include: '10X_3p_v2', '10X_3p_v3', '10X_3p_v4', '10X_3p_LT', '10X_5p_v3', or '10X_HT'**.

-This option will override any chemistry-based setting and ensures accurate estimation for cell-calling.
+For **non-10x or custom** assays (e.g., sci-RNA-seq3, Drop-seq), users can manually specify the capacity using `--n_partitions`.
+We recommend setting this value by rounding the number of processed barcodes (found in the _alevin-fry/simpleaf_ log or the number of rows in the `.h5ad` file) up to the next 10% increment of the current order of magnitude.
+For example, If 79,000 barcodes are detected, n_partitions should be set to 80,000; If 144,000 barcodes are detected, n_partitions should be set to 150,000.
+This option will override any chemistry-based setting for cell-calling.

-**3- Gene gene mapping file:**
+#### 4- Gene gene mapping file:

 If you are using simpleaf v0.19.3 or later, the generated .h5ad file already includes gene names.
 In this case, you do not need to specify the --gene_id2name_file option.

 To provide a 'gene id to name mapping' info, the file should be a **TSV** containing two columns—‘gene_id’ (e.g., ENSG00000284733) and ‘gene_name’ (e.g., OR4F29)— **without** header row.
 If not provided, the program will attempt to retrieve the mapping from a remote registry.
 If that lookup fails, mitochondria plots will not be displayed, but will not affect the QC report.

-**4- Save filtered h5ad file:**
+#### 5- Save filtered h5ad file:

 If you want to save filtered h5ad file separately, you can specify `--save_filtered_h5ad`, which is only applicable when QCatch detects the h5ad file as the input.

-**5- Specify your desired cell list:**
+#### 6- Specify your desired cell list:

 If you want to use a specified list of valid cell barcodes, you can provide the file path with `--valid_cell_list`.
 QCatch will then skip the default cell calling step and use the supplied list instead.
 The updated .h5ad file will include only one additional column, 'is_retained_cells', containing boolean values based on the specified list.

-**6- Skip clustering plots:**
+#### 7- Skip clustering plots:

 To reduce runtime, you may enable the `--skip_umap_tsne` option to bypass dimensionality reduction and visualization steps.

-**7- Export the summary metrics**
+#### 8- Export the summary metrics

 To export the summary metrics, enable the `--export_summary_table` flag.
 The summary table will be saved as a separate CSV file in the output directory.

-**8- Debug-level message**
+#### 9- Debug-level message

 To get debug-level messages and more intermediate computation in cell calling step, you can specify `--verbose`

-**9- Re-run QCatch on modified h5ad file**
+#### 10- Re-run QCatch on modified h5ad file
 If you re-run QCatch analysis on a modified `.h5ad` file (i.e., an `.h5ad` file with additional columns added for cell calling results), the existing cell calling-related columns will be removed and then replaced with new results.
 The new cell calling can be generated either through QCatch's internal method or based on a user-specified list of valid cell barcodes.

-**Example directory structures:**
+#### Example directory structures:

 ```bash
 # simpleaf